Parvis Saint-Gillies 18,,

 The Diamont Palace opened in 1905 in the Sint-Gillis district of Brussels.
 It was first a ‘Salle de Spectacle’ and the auditorium was located one floor up, at first floor level.
 The foyer and stairs have the feel of entering a grand house, with marble, mirrors and chandeliers all still intact.
 Seating in the auditorium was provided in stalls and balcony levels.
 It was a palistered and mirrored auditorium, flanked by Moorish style arches along the walls, with the proscenium flanked by trompe l'oeil paintings.

 In 1913 it became a cinema and in 1923 the name was changed to Aegidium Cinema.

-After closing (date unknown) the auditorium became a furniture repository and this was still operating in 1995 when the Cinema Theatre Association included the building on its visit to the cinemas & theatres of Brussels in September 1995.
+After closing in 1979, the auditorium became a furniture repository and this was still operating in 1995 when the Cinema Theatre Association included the building on its visit to the cinemas & theatres of Brussels in September 1995.
 Adjacent to the building was a ‘Salon’ which was in in use by a theatre group.
 The cinema is now used as a community centre.

 The Aegidium Cinema was described as ‘a rare example of an early Belgian cinema’.